Can Chameleon Field be identified with Quintessence ?: Conclusion

-We have analyse the conditions, at which one can identify the chameleon field with quintessence, a canonical scalar field responsible for the late--time acceleration of the Universe expansion and dark energy dynamics, and the role of the conformal factor, relating the Einstein and Jordan frames and describing interactions if the chameleon field with its ambient matter, in the evolution of the Universe.
 We have found that local conservation of the total energy--momentum of the system, including the chameleon field, radiation and matter (dark and baryon matter), leads to the equations of the evolution of the radiation and matter densities, corrected by the conformal factor.
-We have shown that these equations of the radiation and matter density evolution play an important role for the proof that the Friedmann--Einstein equation for $\dot{a}^2/a^2$ is the first integral for the Friedmann--Einstein equation for $\ddot{a}/a$.
-Hence, one may argue that if the radiative and matter densities as functions of the expansion parameter $a$ have a standard behaviour $\rho_r(a) \sim a^{-4}$ and $\rho_m(a) \sim a^{-3}$ \cite{Rebhan2012} the conformal factor, relating the Einstein and Jordan frames and defining the chameleon--mater and chameleon--radiation couplings, should be equal to unity.
-This suppresses any chameleon--matter and chameleon--radiation interaction and an identification of the chameleon field with quintessence.
-We would like to note that the corrections to the radiation and matter densities, coming from the conformal factor, should be noticeable in the radiation-- and matter--dominated eras.
-In the dark energy--dominated era or in the late--time acceleration of the Universe expansion, where the expansion parameter is equal to $a_0$, the contributions of the conformal factor to the radiation and matter densities in comparison with the standard values $\rho_r(a_0) = 3 M^2_{\rm Pl}{\rm H}^2_0 \Omega_r$ and $\rho_m(a_0) = 3 M^2_{\rm Pl}{\rm H}^2_0 \Omega_m$ are not practically observable during the Hubble time.
+Due to the conformal factor, the radiative and matter densities as functions of the expansion parameter $a$ differ from their standard behaviour $\rho_r(a) \sim a^{-4}$ and $\rho_m(a) \sim a^{-3}$ \cite{Rebhan2012}.
+However, these deviations might be, in principle, noticeable only during the radiation- and matter-dominated eras.
+In the dark energy--dominated era that is in our time of the late-time acceleration of the Universe, where the expansion parameter is equal to $a_0 = a(t_0)$ for the Hubble time $t_0 = 1/H_0$ \cite{Rebhan2012}, the contributions of the conformal factor to the radiation and matter densities in comparison to the standard values $\rho_r(a_0) = 3 M^2_{\rm Pl}{\rm H}^2_0 \Omega_r$ and $\rho_m(a_0) = 3 M^2_{\rm Pl}{\rm H}^2_0 \Omega_m$ are practically unobservable.
+This agrees well with the constraints on the deviations of the radiation and matter densities from their values at our time to a few parts per million \cite{Jain2013a}, which can be obtained from the constraints on the fifth force caused by the chameleon field in the Galaxy and the Solar system.